sammi-turner/Crab-BASIC/README.md

 ## Language features

-### No nesting

-This dialect has no use for parentheses and no concept of nested expressions.

 ### Comments

 Crab BASIC uses a single octothorpe symbol in place of the "rem" keyword that if used in most BASIC dialects.